dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 We'll declare members next.
 The private `_commentsCollection` is a Firestore collection containing items in the shape of `Comment`.
 The `comments$` observable is a stream with values that take the shape of arrays of `Comment`s.
 Then we have our usual `loading` and `error` properties.

 After passing `AngularFirestore` and `AuthService` to the constructor function, we need to fetch our collection data from Cloud Firestore.
-We'll use the [angularfire2 method `collection()`](https://github.com/angular/angularfire2/blob/master/docs/firestore/collections.md#using-angularfirestorecollection) to do so, specifying a type of `<Comment>`, passing the name of our collection (`comments`), [ordering the results by `timestamp`, and limiting](https://github.com/angular/angularfire2/blob/master/docs/firestore/querying-collections.md) to the last `15` comments.
+We'll use the [angularfire2 method `collection()`](https://github.com/angular/angularfire2/blob/master/docs/firestore/collections.md#using-angularfirestorecollection) to do so, specifying `Comment` as the type, passing the name of our collection (`comments`), [ordering the results by `timestamp`, and limiting](https://github.com/angular/angularfire2/blob/master/docs/firestore/querying-collections.md) to the last 15 comments.

 Next we'll create our `comments$` observable using the `_commentsCollection`.
 We'll use `map()` and `catchError()` RxJS operators to handle emitted data and errors.